WASdev/ci.docker.websphere-traditional/README.md

 You can find more information about the imcl command at https://www.ibm.com/support/knowledgecenter/en/SSDV2W_1.8.4/com.ibm.cic.commandline.doc/topics/c_imcl_container.html
 ### Logging configuration

-By default, the Docker Hub image is using High Performance Extensible Logging (HPEL) mode and is outputing logs in JSON format.
-This logging configuration will make the docker container a lot easier to work with ELK stacks.
+By default, the container image is using High Performance Extensible Logging (HPEL) mode and is outputing logs in JSON format.
+This logging configuration will make the container image a lot easier to work with ELK stacks.

 Alternatively, user can use basic logging mode is plain text format.
 You can switch the logging mode to basic via the following Dockerfile: